We’ve got popular and picturesque outdoor settings in the Champaign-Urbana area for your fall family pictures

 Hessel Park, Champaign: Hessel Park has a lot of mature trees that are beautiful when they start to turn.

 Helms Park, Midtown Champaign: A stone bridge.
 A waterfall.
 What more could you want (except maybe for some slightly taller trees)?
 This is part of what is known as the Boneyard Creek Second Street Basin, and well worth exploring for the perfect photo spot.
+In Urbana, another picturesque spot to access the Boneyard can be found at the Race Street Bridge south of Silvercreek.

 The University of Illinois Arboretum, Urbana: The Arboretum has some beautiful trees in the fall that look like fire in pictures, as well as a few rare hills for interest.
 The adjacent Japan House and Gardens is another very popular photo location, as well as the nearby Idea Garden.